 Mental health has long been the Cinderella service of the NHS.
 Whilst it is true that there has been increased attention recently paid to mental health issues which are “now firmly on the national agenda” [i], there is still extreme strain on NHS resources.
 One in four adults experience at least one diagnosable mental health problem per year with the figure for children between the ages of five and sixteen years being one in ten [i].
 It is therefore unsurprising that round 40% of GP appointments involve treating patients struggling with their mental health [ii].

-The relationships GPs have with secondary care is vital to provide the best mental health support for their patients.
-Below are five ideas of how primary and secondary care can work effectively together:
+The relationships GPs have with secondary care are vital to provide the best mental health support for their patients.
+Below are five ideas of how primary and secondary care can work together effectively: